Wednesday, July 17, 2019

 RW/LW: Joe Cole

 Cole started his career with West Ham United.
 He later spent seven seasons at Chelsea.
+He was named on the PFA Team of the Year in 2006.
 In 2010, he joined Liverpool, who a year later loaned him to Lille.
 After a season in France, he returned to Liverpool before re-joining West Ham in 2013.
 He also played for Aston Villa and Coventry City.
 Cole played 56 times for England.
 He was selected for England at the 2002, 2006 and 2010 World Cups and Euro 2004.

 FW/CB: Roy Bentley

-Started with Newcastle United, Roy Bentley joined Chelsea in 1948.
+Roy Bentley started with Newcastle United in 1946.
+He joined Chelsea in 1948.
 He played 367 games for Chelsea and captained the club to their first League Championship in the 1954-55 season.
+He also played for Fulham and QPR after he left Chelsea.
 He also won 12 caps for the England national side.
 He played at the World Cup Finals in 1950, including the 1-0 loss against the United States.

 ST/SS: Jimmy Greaves

 Jimmy Greaves was the top scorer in the English league for 6 seasons.
-He started his career with Chelsea, but alo played with AC Milan and spent 9 seasons with Tottenham Hotspurs.
+He started his career with Chelsea, but also played with AC Milan and spent 9 seasons with Tottenham Hotspurs.
 With them, he won the FA Cup in 1962 and 1967, and the UEFA Cup in 1963.
 He was a member of the World Cup winning team in 1966.
 However, he lost his starting position after suffering an injury against France.
-Geoff Hurst replaced him.
+Geoff Hurst replaced him in the World Cup.
+He earned 57 caps between 1959 and 1967.

 ST: Peter Osgood